 Further, the design of 5G+ infrastructure means that cost savings could be realized as there is the potential of piggybacking the required 5G+ infrastructure on the current 4G infrastructure.
 Finally, 5G+ only consumes 1/25,000 to 1/6,250 of the energy consumed by 5G.
-As outlined above, 5G+ has the potential to overcome the challenges presented by the use of higher broadband spectrums required for the implementation of the broadband technology used in 5G.
+As outlined above, 5G+ has the potential to overcome the challenges presented using higher broadband spectrums required for the implementation of the broadband technology used in 5G.

-14 "How much does it cost to build a 5G base station?"
-Phate Zhang, April 7, 2020, CNTechPost (available at: https://cntechpost.com/2020/04/07/how-much-does-it-cost-to-build-a-5g-base-station/ (last accessed on January 10, 2022)).
+[14] &quot;How much does it cost to build a 5G base station?"
+Phate Zhang, April 7, 2020, CNTechPost (available at: https://cntechpost.com/2020/04/07/how-much-does-it-cost-to-build-a-5g-base-station/ (last accessed March 7, 2023)).